ecurry15/CF-Azuki-Import-Export-Incident-Response/README.md

 ```
 ---
-##  Flag 16 – Identify the first Windows event log cleared by the attacker
+## :triangular_flag_on_post: Flag 16 – Identify the first Windows event log cleared by the attacker

 **Finding**: The attacker cleared the Windows Security Logs at `2025-11-19T19:11:39.0934399Z`